A

 Traveling Wave

-What is meant by Traveling waves?
+What is a Traveling waves?
 A traveling wave is a wave that moves through a medium, transporting energy from one point to another.
-In
+In the

 Read More »